LBHackney-IT/Developer-Hub-old/_apis/manage_a_tenancy_api.md

 ## Compliancy
 {: .govuk-heading-l}

-The Example Non Compliant API is **not compliant** with the Hackney API Standards.
+The Manage a Tenancy API is **not compliant** with the Hackney API Standards.
 {: .govuk-body}